What is Local Investing YYC?

 Local Investing YYC will determine how much will be paid back to investors and when.
 This will depend on the success of the businesses Local Investing YYC finances and on the type of investment it has made.

-The rate of return is established when the investment shares are issued.
-If the co-op earns more than the original rate of return, the Board has the discretion of increasing the dividends paid to investors.
+The target rate of return is established when the investment shares are issued.
+If the co-op earns more than the original target rate of return, the Board has the discretion of increasing the dividends paid to investors.

 How do I determine the market value of my shares?